dotnet/docs/docs/ai/conceptual/vector-dbs.md

 ---
-title: "Understanding vector databases in .NET"
+title: "Using Vector Databases to Extend LLM Capabilities"
-description: "Understand how vector databases support embeddings in .NET."
+description: "Learn how vector databases extend LLM capabilities by storing and processing embeddings in .NET."
 author: catbutler
 ms.topic: concept-article #Don't change. ms.date: 04/12/2024

-#customer intent: As a .NET developer, I want to understand vector databases in .NET so I can generate and store embeddings.
+#customer intent: As a .NET developer, I want to learn how vector databases store and process embeddings in .NET so I can make more data available to LLMs in my apps.

 ---

 # Understanding vector databases in .NET

-This article explains how vector databases help you to manage embeddings in .NET.
+This article explains how vector databases help you use [embeddings](embeddings.md) to extend the data available to LLMs in .NET.

-You can use a vector database to generate and store embeddings with AI models.
-Embedding vectors have dimensions that correspond to the learned features or attributes of an AI model.
-An embedding contains a value for each dimension, providing a semantic and mathematical representation of the associated text.
-You generate embeddings, then store and process them using a suitable vector database solution.
+You can use a vector database to store embeddings that you generate with AI embedding models.
+Embeddings have dimensions that correspond to the learned features or attributes of the embedding model you use.
+An embedding contains a value for each dimension, providing a semantic and mathematical representation of the source text.

-Vector databases can help you generate embeddings for text, images, and other data types.
-You can then use the embeddings for semantic analysis of the source data, which enhances and enables AI model capabilities.
+Vector databases can store embeddings for text, images, and other data types.
+You can then perform vector analysis on the embeddings to find semantic similarities in the source data, unlocking numerous AI use-cases.

 ## Available vector database solutions